pwa-builder/PWABuilder/apps/blog/src/posts/macos-pwa-install/macos-pwa-install.md

 Adding this component to your project is simple.
 The [readme](https://github.com/khmyznikov/pwa-install?tab=readme-ov-file#install) includes a one-line npm install command, import instructions, and basic HTML for adding the component to a app.
 There's even a live [demo](https://khmyznikov.com/pwa-install/) to show you exactly how it should look and work.
 React polyfill is also available for those who use React.
 Another modern framework users can use the component as a web component.

-What's Coming Soon for PWA Installation?
+What's coming soon for PWA installation?
 Samsung Internet and Firefox Mobile are the next browsers to get the pwa-install component.
 This will make it even easier for users on Android devices to install PWAs from their favorite browsers.

 ### Conclusion